wentin/Hack-the-Hackpad/README.md

 You can click the **pen button** on the menu to **edit** the article on hackpad.
 You can edit other people’s article, with their final approval for it to go live, of course.
 That is the beauty of hackpad!

 Tricky part: sometimes you need to hit the refresh button again if browser back button or changing the url in address bar doesn’t immediately load the correct content.
+Also currently it only supports the articles written in the default hackpad workspace.

 Example URL:
 -------------------